zotacy/SEI-project2-fitforyou/README.md

    - Accounts can be private/public (anyone can see public workouts, eventually request friends, etc.)
    - Improve how workouts and exercises are routed and organized on the page.
 Add functionality for when and how they appear.
    - Improve CSS Styling
+   - Add workout count to each category for easy, moderate, hard

 Additional Libraries